rehierl/node-tree-outliner/1-0-mathematics/1-1-0-multiset.md

 * labels are not part of a multiset, they don't allow to access a component
 * labels act as a visual aid and are intended to support discussions
-* i.e. it is not possible to retrieve the element/value associated with a label
+* i.e. it is not possible to retrieve the component associated with a label
-* i.e. a multiset is still not a dictionary
+* i.e. a multiset is no dictionary

 clarification